rehierl/node-tree-outliner/1-1-2-order-theory/2-0-ordered-values.md

 countable sets, total/well order

 * sets can be totally ordered in various ways
-* well-orders (see ordinal numbers) - natural numbers, least element
+* well-orders (/see/ "ordinal numbers" /) - natural numbers, least element
 * other - integers, not guaranteed to have a least element
 * key definition of whether a total order is also a well order